ZupIT/nimbus-docs/specification/default-components/for-each.md

 - `iteratorName` is the name of the implicit state created to contain the current item of the iteration.
 Default is `item`.
 - `indexName` is the name of the implicit state created to contain the index of the current iteration.
 Default is `index`.
 - `key` is the name of the property of each item in `items` that can be used to identify it.
 By default, `forEach` uses the current index of the iteration.
 It is a best practice to always specify a key.
-Specifying a key will make the rendering faster and even prevent bugs.
+Specifying a key will make the rendering faster and prevent undesired behavior.

 ## Example
 ```json